 Moving between cloud storage can be a frustrating, slow and costly process — both in time and financially.
 Most applications and providers obviously don’t like people leaving, and make it incredibly infuriating when you try and simply get out.
 So how can you easily handle moving between Dropbox and Google Drive?

 Both Dropbox and Google Workspace are common in workplaces, education environments, and also with individuals depending on what email provider you chose years ago.
-These providers offer some of the most robust and accessible storage out there that ‘syncs’ with your computer, mobile devices and applications.
-However, they are heavily reliant on their own or others eco-systems (Office 365 and the G Suite) and this can overtime become limiting and restrictive.
+These providers offer some of the most robust and accessible storage out there that ‘syncs’ with your computer, mobile devices, and applications.
+However, they are heavily reliant on their own or others' eco-systems (Office 365 and the G Suite) and this can over time become limiting and restrictive.

-The Drag and Drop method involves installing both the Google Drive application and the Dropbox application on your device.
+The drag and drop method involves installing both the Google Drive application and the Dropbox application on your device.
 Once both are installed, sign into each application and bring up two instances of Windows Explorer.
 On one window open your Google Drive and in the other window open Dropbox.
-Now, copy (or select) all the files you wish to move and paste (or drag and drop) the files into your new cloud providers window.
+Now, copy (or select) all the files you wish to move and paste (or drag and drop) the files into your new cloud provider's window.

 This may seem easy and straightforward, however, this option has its downsides.